c-a-s-t-l-e/mindDump/README.md

 #### How Is The Mobile App Connected To Your Laptop?

-I used [syncthing](https://syncthing.net), an open-source, central serverless continuous file synchronization program that allows you sync two or more devices' files together without any cloud services.
+I used [syncthing](https://syncthing.net), an open-source, central serverless continuous file synchronization program that allows you to sync two or more devices' folders together without having to use any cloud services.

 ---